INK-USC/KagNet/README.md

 # KagNet: Knowledge-Aware Graph Networks for Commonsense Reasoning

+*News:*
+We released a more general and advanced framework, [MHGRN](https://github.com/INK-USC/MHGRN), which includes more options for text/graph encoders.
+It also matches the current state-of-the-art performance (76.5% acc) on the offical CommonsenseQA test set.

-#### Introduction
+### Introduction
 This codebase is an implementation of the proposed KagNet model for commonsense reasoning (EMNLP-IJCNLP 2019).